 - After they are discharged from supervision by the Department of Corrections, registrants must notify VCIC of any change of address, employment, or enrollment in any post secondary educational institution, or whether a child under the age of 18 is living in the residence of the registrant within 3 days.

 - If a registrant intends to move to another state, they must notify VCIC about their change of address.
 The registrant must register with the Sex Offender Registry in the new state within three days of moving there.

 - Within 10 days of their birthday registrants receive an annual letter from VCIC verifying their current address.
 They must complete the form and return it to VCIC within 10 days.

 - Registrants must notify VCIC or their Probation Officer if they are living with a child under the age of 18.

 - Registrants must continue to comply with the above requirements for 10 years from the date they are discharged from the supervision of the Vermont Department of Corrections.
 If they have been designated a Sexually Violent Predator by the court, they must continue to comply with the above requirements for life or such time as a court orders termination of the designation.
 If the registrant has been designated as a lifetime registrant they must continue to comply with the requirements for life.
 Community notification, however, shall continue until such time as a court orders the notification to terminate.
 VCIC will notify the registrant when they are no longer required to report.

 In 2001, Vermont adopted a lifetime registration requirement for individuals who meet the following criteria:

-- Individuals who have at least one prior conviction for an offense that would require them to register in Vermont or another jurisdiction of the United States and are convicted in Vermont of a second or subsequent offense after September 1, 2001.
+- Individuals who have at least one prior conviction for an offense that would require them to register in Vermont or another jurisdiction of the United States and are convicted of a second or subsequent offense after September 1, 2001.

 - Individuals who have been convicted of Sexual Assault or Aggravated Sexual Assault after September 1, 2001.